Jacob A. Miller-Klugesherz

-Concentrations: (1) Community, Agriculture, Food, and Environment; (2) Rural Politics & Development
+Concentrations: (1) Community, Agriculture, Food, & Environment; (2) Rural Politics & Development

 Kansas State University